Bootstrap Diagnostic Tests: applications

 Bose (1988) provides sufficient conditions for the nonparametric bootstrap based on least-squares residuals to admit an Edgeworth expansion.
-These primarily require that $\mathbb{E}[\varepsilon_{t}^{8}]<\infty$ and that the autoregressive characteristic roots (i.e., $1/\alpha_{0}$) lie outside the unit circle; see his conditions (A.1)--(A.3).
-In particular, these conditions imply that $\parallel\hat{G}_{n}-\Phi\parallel_{\infty}=O_{p}(n^{-1/2})$; hence, Assumption ~ \ref{Assn 1} is satisfied with $\alpha=1/2$ for the \textsf{KS} norm.
+These primarily require that $\mathbb{E}[\varepsilon_{t}^{8}]<\infty$ and that the autoregressive characteristic roots (i.e., $1/\phi_{0}$) lie outside the unit circle; see his conditions (A.1)--(A.3).
+In particular, these conditions imply that $\parallel\hat{G}_{n}-\Phi\parallel_{\infty}=O_{p}(n^{-1/2})$; hence, Assumption ~ \ref{Assn 1} is satisfied with $\alpha=1/2$ for the \textsf{KS} norm and dominated norms.
 Consequently, by Theorem ~ \ref{Thm 1} validity of the diagnostic procedure for the null hypothesis of stationarity requires that $m/n\rightarrow0$ as $(n,m\rightarrow\infty)$.
-If, as suggested earlier in this section, the Gaussian parametric bootstrap is used instead, then (A.1) and (A.2) in Bose (1988)\ are automatically satisfied on the bootstrap data, irrespective of the properties of the original $\varepsilon_{t}$'s, and the only requirement is that the least squares coefficient $\hat{\alpha}_{n}$, which is used to generate the bootstrap data recursively, lies outside the unit circle with probability tending to one as $n\rightarrow\infty$.
+If, as suggested earlier in this section, the Gaussian parametric bootstrap is used instead, then (A.1) and (A.2) in Bose (1988)\ are automatically satisfied on the bootstrap data, irrespective of the properties of the original $\varepsilon_{t}$'s, provided that $\hat{\phi}_{n}$, which is used to generate the bootstrap data recursively, is consistent.